minhthanh3145/Git-Eclipse-Utility/README.md

 # Git clone & Eclipse Workspace utility
-A utility to clone from Git into a new branch, creating a new Eclipse workspace, importing an existing project into the workspace and launching Eclipse with this workspace.
+A utility to clone a repo into another folder, create and checkout into a new branch, create a new Eclipse workspace, import an existing project into the workspace, then launch Eclipse with this workspace.

 ## Motivation
-I find the work above very repetitive, so I wrote this script to automate it.
-Feel free to tune it to your own purposes.
+I find the work above very repetitive, so I wrote this batch to automate it.
+It has literally saved me hundred of compound hours of manually typing the same lines over and over again.

 ## Prerequisites
 Windows 10 + Eclipse + a github repo.